Stable determination of a simple metric, a covector field and a potential from the hyperbolic Dirichlet-to-Neumann map: Introduction

 Any second order uniformly elliptic operator with real principal part can be written in local coordinates as

-where $b$ is a complex-valued covector field on $M$ and $q$ the complex-valued function on $M$.
-Moreover, it is self-adjoint w.r.t. $L^2 := L^2(M, dV_g)$ if and only if $b$ and $q$ are real valued, see next section.
+where $b$ is a complex-valued covector field on ${\cal M}$ and $q$ a complex-valued function on ${\cal M}$.
+Moreover, it is self-adjoint w.r.t. $L^2 := L^2({\cal M}, dV_\g)$ if and only if $b$ and $q$ are real valued, see next section for details.